February 18th…“TELL ABOUT FAMILY REUNIONS IN YOUR CHILDHOOD.”

 For the remainder of this special day I witnessed family enjoying laughter, stories of the long ago times and naps being taken in the shade as brisk, warm Summer breezes would cool their sweat while young and old napped the afternoon hours away.
 We can only wonder what gentle dreams our elders enjoyed during those family reunion nap times.
 One can only surmise that, with the distant sound of children playing, our napping elders could see Norwegian family reunions back in the days of their own youth and those golden times they, too, enjoyed.

-Even in my day, many of the family elders still had a very heavy Norwegian accent to their English.
+Even there, in my days of youth, many of the family elders still had a very heavy Norwegian accent to their English.
 It was fun for me, as a little boy, to stand at the shoulder of my father, sitting in his lawn chair, and listen to those older folk speak of Norwegian ways in the long ago when THEY were young.

 As evening drew near, those family members with farms and dairy herds would round up their brood of children and head home to their farms to milk the cows and feed other livestock.
 As our family’s Buick Roadmaster lumbered westward towards our farm and home near Kiester, Minnesota, I pondered on how memories so pleasant as these gave me a happy glow to be a Norwegian Farmer’s Son.